sorairolake/abcrypt/crates/capi/README.md

 See the [documentation][docs-url] for more details.

-#### Manual pages
+#### Man pages

-To find the directory where manual pages are generated:
+To find the directory where man pages are generated:

 ```sh
 fd -t directory out ./target/*/build/abcrypt-capi-*